-Your Instructor - At registration, Green and Blue Run Group students will be told who their in-car instructors are.
-All instructors have been approved by the Riesentöter Chief Instructor and have a great deal of experience on the track.
-Your instructor will ride in the passenger seat of your car while on the track and will communicate instructions before you start out on the track, while you are driving, and after you pit in.
+Your Instructor - Green and Blue Run Group drivers will be assigned an instructor.
+All instructors have been approved by the RTR Chief Instructor and have a great deal of experience on the track.
+Your instructor will ride in the passenger seat of your car and provide instructions before you start out on the track, while you are driving, and after you pit in.

-Drivers - All drivers are assigned to one of five "run groups" classified by experience and ability.
-Beginners are (surprisingly) "Green" students.
-After about five events, they are typically graduated to the "Blue" Run Group.
-Once they have mastered the basic techniques of performance driving, they run with the "White" Run Group.
-The most experienced drivers are "Black" and "Red" Run Group drivers.
-Some "Black" and all "Red" Drivers have been approved to be Riesentöter instructors.
+Drivers - All drivers are assigned to one of five run groups based on experience and ability.
+Beginners are Green students.
+With experience and demonstrating advancing safety, skill and track awareness Green students are promoted to Blue.
+When students have mastered the basic techniques of performance driving and are safe to drive without an instructor they drive with the White Run Group.
+The most experienced drivers are in the Black and Red Run Group.

-Students are moved to the next level upon recommendation of their instructors.
+Students are promoted to the next level upon recommendation of their instructors.
 In the advanced run groups (white and black), students will be "checked out" by the Chief Instructor before being moved up.

-You may hear students talking about being "signed off."
-This term is used when an Instructor feels that the student is doing well enough to drive alone in his current run group.
+This requires a senior instructor riding along as an observer to provide a second opinion.
+You may also hear students talking about being signed off or soloed.
+This term is used when an Instructor feels that a Green or Blue student is doing well enough to drive alone in their current run group, but should not be considered a run group promotion.

-Layout of Paddock Area
+Lavout of Paddock Area